 What is the main purpose of finally block in Java?

-Advantage: The beauty of finally block is that it is executed irrespective of whether an exception is thrown or NOT and it’s handled or NOT
+Advantage: The beauty of finally block is that it is executed irrespective of whether an exception is thrown or NOT and whether it’s handled or NOT

-Ans: If there is no return statement for a method, then it is valid to write any valid statements after finally block But if there is a method that returns a value then writing any statement after finally block results in compile-time error If there is a return statement after finally block, then it is valid
+Ans: If there is no return statement for a method, then it is valid to write any valid statements after the finally block But if there is a method that returns a value then writing any statement after the finally block results in compile-time error If there is a return statement after finally block, then it is valid

 Whether finally block always executed, irrespective of any exception?

-Ans: Yes, finally block always executed even if there is a return statement inside the try-catch block
+Ans: Yes, finally block is always executed even if there is a return statement inside the try-catch block

-Explain various possible combinations to write return in a method enclosed with a try-catch-finally block?
+Explain various possible combinations to write return in a method enclosed with a try-catch-finally block.

 Whether exception raises from a catch block?